LandonLunsford/orichalcum-starling-extensions/readme.md

 ## Extensions
 ### PluggableTouchProcessor
 <p>
-An extensible version of starling.events.TouchProcessor
+The PluggableTouchProcessor is an extensible version of starling.events.TouchProcessor and allows the user to add one or more custom touch processors on top of the starling base TouchProcessor implementation.
 </p>
 Usage:
 ```actionscript